Updated on: December 13, 2016

 Health and Community Responsibility

-Middlebury College believes that alcohol and other drug-related problems affect our entire community and that each of us has a responsibility to help safeguard the community health by respecting College policy and intervening in situations of abuse.
-Any member of the College community having knowledge of an individual on campus who is abusing alcohol or in possession of or using illegal drugs is urged to encourage the individual to seek counseling and/or medical assistance.
-All members of the community are also expected to help protect the community health by informing appropriate College staff members of instances of drug distribution and/or sales.
+Middlebury believes that alcohol and other drug-related problems affect our entire community and that each of us has a responsibility to help safeguard the community health by respecting policy and intervening in situations of abuse.
+Any member of the Middlebury community having knowledge of an individual on campus who is abusing alcohol or in possession of or using illegal drugs, or misusing legal substances to cause impairment/hallucination, is urged to encourage the individual to seek counseling and/or medical assistance.
+All members of the community are also expected to help protect the community health by informing appropriate Middlebury staff members of instances of alcohol and/or drug misuse, distribution, and/or sales.

 Laws and Resources

-For information specific to state and federal laws governing the use, possession, and distribution of drugs and alcohol, as well as additional resources, see Drugs and Alcohol: Policies, Laws, and Resources.
+For information specific to state and federal laws governing the use, possession, and distribution of drugs and alcohol, as well as additional counseling and treatment resources and information related to health risks associated with the use of illegal drugs and the abuse of alcohol, see Drugs and Alcohol: Policies, Laws, and Resources.